LionZum/kiosking/README.md

 ## Usage

-Modify the `Instalation` section to meet your needs.
+Modify the `Installation` section to meet your needs.

 ### Quick Start